wp-plugins/wptouch/readme.txt

 == Description ==

-WPtouch is a WordPress plugin that automatically enables a simple and elegant mobile theme for mobile visitors of your WordPress website.
-The mobile theme is complete with AJAX loading articles and smooth effects when viewed from popular touch mobile devices like the iPhone, iPod touch, Android mobile phones, BlackBerry OS6+ mobile devices, and more.
+WPtouch is a mobile plugin for WordPress that automatically enables a simple and elegant mobile theme for mobile visitors of your WordPress website.
+The mobile WordPress theme is complete with AJAX loading articles and smooth effects when viewed from popular touch mobile devices like the iPhone, iPod touch, Android mobile phones, BlackBerry OS6+ mobile devices, and more.

 The administration panel allows you to customize many aspects of its appearance, and deliver a *fast*, user-friendly and stylish version of your site to your mobile visitors, without modifying *a single bit of code* (or affecting) your regular desktop theme.

-The theme also includes the ability for visitors to switch between your mobile WordPress website and your website's regular theme.
+The theme also includes the ability for visitors to switch between the theme on your mobile WordPress website and your website's regular theme.

 **Now Available: WPtouch Pro 3**

 With all-new themes, an intuitive admin panel and great one-to-one ticketing support, it's the best WPtouch yet!

-For more information visit the [WPtouch Pro 3 Product Page](http://www.bravenewcode.com/wptouch/ "WPtouch Pro 3 Product Page").
+For more information visit the [WPtouch Pro 3 Product Page](http://www.bravenewcode.com/wptouch/?utm_campaign=wptouch-front-readme&utm_medium=web&utm_source=wordpressdotorg "WPtouch Pro 3 Product Page").

 'WPtouch' is a trademark of BraveNewCode Inc.
 'WPtouch Pro' is a registered trademark of BraveNewCode Inc.